KaitoMuraoka/LGTM-Image/README.md

 # LGTM-Image
-Collection of frequently used LGTM images
+A collection of LGTM images I often use